York Gardens (Falconbrook Pumping Station)

 — Frances Presley

 Frances Presley was born in Derbyshire and lives and works in London.
 She studied modern literature at the Universities of East Anglia and Sussex, as well as in the US and Switzerland.
-In the 1980s she moved to London and worked in community development.
-Her many collections include Lines of Sight, Halse for Hazel, Ada Unseen and, most recently, her Collected Poems.
+In the 1980s, she moved to London and worked in community development.
+Her many publications include Lines of Sight, Ada Unseen, Collected Poems and Black Fens Viral.

 For more information see: https://www.francespresley.co.uk/